syncfusion-content/blazor-docs/blazor/datagrid/how-to/blazor-webassembly-data-grid-using-cli.md

 ## Defining Columns

-The columns are automatically generated when columns declaration is empty or undefined while initializing the datagrid.
+The columns are automatically generated when columns declaration is empty or undefined while initializing the DataGrid.

 The DataGrid has an option to define columns using [GridColumns](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridColumns.html) component.
 In `GridColumn` component we have properties to customize columns.